Sewer Inspection & Sewer Line Inspection

 It is important to understand that sewer line inspections are inexpensive, but sewer repairs can be costly.
 Don’t overlook this simple step.
-Gateway Home Inspection Services provides sewer inspections and plumbing inspections for our customers in New Jersey and St. Louis, MO.
+Gateway Home Inspection Services provides sewer inspections and plumbing inspections for our customers in St. Louis, MO.
 We have the specialized video equipment necessary to survey your sewer lines and interpret and understand the information.

 Why Sewer Inspections are Important

 If you are wondering whether or not you need a sewer inspection, the answer is yes.
 When scheduling inspections when buying a home, don’t overlook the sewer.
 These inspections are cheap and can save you a tremendous amount of money in the long run.

 Until you know what and where the issue is, there is no way of giving a quote.
 Sewer repairs can start at a few hundred dollars to snake out a blockage or cost tens of thousands of dollars to excavate the yard and replace pipes.

 It’s not uncommon for sewer lines to go through their entire service life without having any issues at all.
 They don’t handle a lot of pressure like water lines or storm drain systems do.
 But other factors can adversely affect sewer lines.
 The main causes include: